ltw-webdev-4/curriculum/merging-teammate-work.md

       icon: "person-2"
       label: "Dev"
     before: |
-      You, the developer, should now delete your `product-details` branch because it has been merged.
+      **Working on your teammate’s repo.** You, the developer, should now delete your `product-details` branch because it has been merged.
 Branches should only be used once, for one single feature, then deleted after they are merged & finalized.

       ![](delete-local-branch.jpg)